 - Be honorably discharged from the military, if a veteran

-Residents of Cleveland may receive 10 bonus points in the competitive police hiring selection process, though residency is not a prerequisite to hire.
+Residents of Cleveland may receive 10 bonus points in the competitive police hiring selection process, though residency is not a prerequisite to being hired.
 All potential cops must first pass the City of Cleveland civil service written exam and take the Minnesota Multiphasic Personality Inventory (MMPI) assessment.
 Applicants are also required to pass a physical fitness test, complete a personal history questionnaire, participate in a formal interview, pass a medical exam, and undergo a psychological evaluation.
 Accepted applicants will be invited to complete recruit training as conditional hires.

 For more information about becoming a law enforcement officer in a big city like Cleveland, check out 10 Steps to Becoming a Police Officer on our home page.

 Cleveland Division of Police Information

 The Division has three main operations: administrative, field, and homeland operations.
 Uniform patrol is housed in field operations.
 The Cleveland Police Department has five districts.
 Each district is further segmented into zones.
 The Department has many specialized units that qualified law enforcement officers can work in, some of which include the aviation unit, bomb squad, forensics, K-9, and vice units.